Giardiasis.

 Diagnosis:

-In malabsorption endoscopic small intestinal biopsy detects typical atrophic intestinal villi.
+In malabsorption, endoscopic small intestinal biopsy detects typical atrophic intestinal villi.
 Lymphocyte infiltration of crypts and giardia trophozoites.

 Treatment:

-In any stage of infection Metronidazole and analogs of Metronidazole used to be very effective.
+In any stage of infection, Metronidazole and analogs of Metronidazole used to be very effective.
 But overuse and misuse resulted in drug resistance.
-In such cases some are using Albendazole.
+In such cases, some are using Albendazole.
 The WHO recommends Quinacrine and related synthetic quinine tablets.

-In pregnant women Paromomycin is used.
+In pregnant women, Paromomycin is used.
 FDA recommends Nitozoxanid for children.

 Prevention:

-Because sheep, cattle, mask rates. beavers, dogs and other rodents are infected by giardia, it is difficult if not impossible to protects lakes and small streams that flows down the hills into the valley.
+Because sheep, cattle, mask rates. beavers, dogs and other rodents are infected by giardia, it is difficult if not impossible to protects lakes and small streams that flow down the hills into the valley.
 Chlorination of water do not kill the cysts of giardia.
-Boiling water and Microwave radiation will destroy giardia cysts.
+Boiling water and microwave radiation will destroy giardia cysts.
 Basically, it is the task of Public health officials to educate people about waterborne diseases and how to protect themselves.

 No comments: